PathlyLearningPlatform/Backend/docs/idea/problems.md

 ## Progress Measurement And It's Role

-Progress assessment plays crucial role in improving **learning quality**, fostering self-belief and improcing performance.
-It allows students to visualize their effort and get a clear understanding of what they have already learned and what is next.
+Progress assessment plays crucial role in improving **learning quality**, fostering self-belief and improving performance.
+It allows students to visualize their effort and get a clear understanding of **what they have already learned**, **where they are** and **what is next**.
 It is also useful tool for setting new goals and priorities.
 It provides guidance.
-Without measurement progress can feel invisible and this can lead to drop in motivation and perseverance. **Feedback** that comes from progress assessment clearly shows strengths and weaknesses that need to be worked on and thus improving learning quality.
+Without measurement progress can feel invisible and this can lead to drop in motivation and perseverance.

 ## Solution

-Our solution for this problem is [**advanced progress tracking**](./solutions.md#progress-assessment).
+Our solution for this problem is [**progress tracking**](./solutions.md#progress-assessment).

 ## Research